code-iai/UnrealInterfaceObjectPlugin/README.md

 ## Features

-- A new Actor by the name of ObjectPosePublisher which publishes a PoseStamped message, under the given topic (default: "/unreal_interface/object_poses") for each Object with predefined Type (default: "RoboSherlock") and Key (default: "spawned"), onto the RosBridge.
+- A new Actor by the name of ObjectPosePublisher which publishes a PoseStamped message, under the given topic (default: "/unreal_interface/object_poses") for each Object with predefined Type (default: "UnrealInterface") and Key (default: "spawned"), onto the RosBridge.

 ## Installation